Centinel AnalyticaCentinel Analytica

 grep "CENTINEL ERROR" /var/log/ltm

-For high-traffic environments, configure High-Speed Logging (HSL):
+For high-traffic environments, use High-Speed Logging (HSL) to avoid flooding the local log:

 set static::CENTINEL_LOG_PUBLISHER "/Common/remote_log_publisher"